CHAPTER Rev 900 INTEREST AND DIVIDENDS TAX

 (5) The names of the individuals who shall participate in the conference on behalf of the taxpayer.

-(e) Upon completing the review of material provided during the pre-assessment conference, the audit division shall issue a tax notice, notice of refund or no change letter which shall begin the period for formal appeal to the commissioner under RSA 21-J:28-b and Rev 200.
+(e) Upon completing the review of material provided during the pre-assessment conference, the audit division shall issue a tax notice, notice of refund, or no change letter which shall begin the period for formal appeal to the commissioner under RSA 21-J:28-b and Rev 200.

-Source. #2881, eff 10-19-84; ss by #4557, eff 12-28-88; ss by #5947, eff 12-29-94; ss by #6321, eff 8-22-96; ss by #8137, eff 8-10-04 (formerly Rev 907.03)
+Source. #2881, eff 10-19-84; ss by #4557, eff 12-28-88; ss by #5947, eff 12-29-94; ss by #6321, eff 8-22-96; ss by #8137, eff 8-10-04 (formerly Rev 907.03); ss by #10211, eff

 PART Rev 908 PENALTIES

-Rev 908.01 Substantial Understatement of Tax
+Rev 908.01 Substantial Understatement of Tax.

-(a) The department shall assess the penalty for understatement of tax provided by RSA 21-J:33-a on returns where the understatement exceeds the greater of 10% of the correct tax liability or $5,000 unless the taxpayer
+(a) The department shall assess the penalty for understatement of tax provided by RSA 21-J:33-a on returns where the understatement exceeds the greater of 10% of the correct tax liability or $5,000 unless the taxpayer:

 (1) Adequately disclosed the relevant facts regarding the tax treatment of the item generating the understatement; or